gautierdag/coloredDFS/README.md

-### coloredDFS #
+# coloredDFS

-# This is my repo for the Preliminary Assignment in a University application 2017
+### This is my repo for the Preliminary Assignment in a University application 2017

-To run simply `python main.py`
+To test simply cd into terminal and run: `python main.py`